ptribble/mvi/README.md

 These are some scripts I've used to build a minimal illumos image capable of running a single application.

-The scripts, particularly the paths embedded in them, are specific to Tribblix and my own build environment.
+The scripts, particularly the paths embedded in them, are fairly specific to Tribblix and my own build environment.

 The master scripts are mvi.sh and mvix.sh, which take opposing approaches